Adinarayanreloaded/Adinarayanreloaded/README.md

 - 🔭 I’m currently working on Programming and Data Science
 - 🌱 I’m currently learning: Data Science.
-- 👯 I’m looking to collaborate on LinkedIn.
+- 🤗 I’m looking to collaborate on LinkedIn.
 - 🤔 I’m looking for help with: Projects of Data Science.
 - 💬 Ask me about: Data Science.
 - 📫 How to reach and know about me: On LinkedIn
 - https://www.linkedin.com/in/adityanarayansharma/
-- Competitive Coding : HackerRank(5Star) and Codechef Profile
+- Competitive Coding : HackerRank and Codechef Profile
 - https://www.hackerrank.com/Adinarayanhr05
 - https://www.codechef.com/users/adicc05
 - 😄 Pronouns: He/Him